loafoe/hubot-matteruser/README.md

 ## Description

 Use this [Hubot](https://github.com/github/hubot) Adapter to connect to your Mattermost server.
 You can invite your bot to any channel just as a regular user.
 It will listen and perform your commands.
+The adapter uses [mattermost-client](https://github.com/loafoe/mattermost-client) for all low level Mattermost communication.

 ## Installation